adam-zakaria/adam-zakaria.github.io/README.md

 # Introduction
 This is my portfolio and blog, where I introduce myself and showcase projects.
+In retrospect I'd make this site even simpler because I avoid frontend work and it's a tremendous burden to load into memory all the complexity when not actively doing frontend, but I'm claiming frontend skills so I wanted to showcase my skill a bit.

+Unfortunately, even as is, the rendering is not entirely smooth - i.e. the page loads before the styling does so there is a blip.

+# Blog Feature
-To write blog posts I navigate to the Decap CMS where I manage posts and use a WYISWYG word processor to write posts.
+I have a branch to add a blog feature, but it's pretty annoying to write and linking to an external blogging platform is preferable currently.
+But for the feature, to write blog posts I navigate to the Decap CMS where I manage posts and use a WYISWYG word processor to write posts.

-It's surprising to see that I actually modify the html with the blog links (i.e. I look at index.html and I see the links), but I think this is for the server side rendering.

 Posts are stored by decap CMS in 'post', i.e. posts/check-me-out.md blog_listener.js listens for changes and on change generateHtmlForPost(), which
 1) takes posts/*.md and outputs them to renderedPosts/*.html
 2) Adds links to index.html

-The way this works as a static site is that we leverage gitlab ci/cd and it builds the pages for us. i.e. on push, build the pages...hmmm, this doesn't quite cover the bases.
+The way this works as a static site is that we leverage gitlab ci/cd and it builds the pages for us. i.e. on push, build the pages.

+markdown -> html -> templated html

+Decap CMS writes to posts, blog_listener.js monitors posts and makes them renderedPosts/*.html, wrap.js is currently manually called and wraps renderedPosts to produce templatedPosts (wrapping in wrapper.html)

 We are making local modifications on dev and merging to main then pushing for changes to production.